 Hey baseball fans!

-I just put up another ML”what would”B post on More Than a Fan.
+I just put up another ML”what would”B post on More Than A Fan.
 In every ML”what would”B alternative history post, I discuss what would have happened if a famous event in baseball history had gone differently than it did in reality.
-For my latest post, I wrote the second part of my two-part series on what would have happened if all four NFL QBs in this year’s championship games went the way of America’s pastime instead of America’s game.
+For my latest post, I write about what would have happened had the 1981 baseball strike never happened.
 If you want to know the answer, just click here.

 Hey baseball fans!